CharlesB91/visit-glasgow/README.md

 ### Business Goals

-- To keep users well informed on what the city has to offer by creating an eye catching UX design whilst guiding them through an events section, tourist information, social media and contact to the newsletter sign up
+- To keep users well informed on what the city has to offer by creating an eye catching UX design whilst guiding them through an events section, tourist information, social media and contact to the newsletter sign up.
-- To provide a one-stop shop for anyone looking to visit Glasgow who are curious of the events and tourist attractions available and would like to get involved
+- To provide a one-stop shop for anyone looking to visit Glasgow who are curious of the events and tourist attractions available and would like to get involved.

 ### Client Goals

 - Tourists are looking for a site which provides detailed information on all events and tourism in Glasgow.
-This will lead them onto to the relevant third party site if they wish to book on to the specific activity
+This will lead them onto to the relevant third party site if they wish to book on to the specific activity.

 ### Wireframing

 - Initially sketched my ideas on to my note pad to try and visualise my idea.
 When I was happy with this I created a simulation using balsamiq for the wireframe.
-- Once decided on the layout of the homepage, I decided to keep this consistent throughout the additional two pages I had with nav bar at the top, background image, content then finally footer
+- Once decided on the layout of the homepage, I decided to keep this consistent throughout the additional two pages I had with nav bar at the top, background image, content then finally footer.

 ![Wireframe](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/wireframe-visit-glasgow.PNG)